-Artfully Rescuing an Old Office Building
+Artfully Rescuing an Outdated Office Building

 The gut rehab focused on maximizing comfort and daylight while minimizing utility bills and preserving the building’s history.
-Hairpin's 1930 limestone exterior was painstakingly recreated.
-On the upper residential floors, energy-efficient, aluminum-clad windows were installed, and the art gallery's floor-to-ceiling display windows were restored, letting in plenty of light even on rainy days.
-Non-toxic paints and finishes cover the walls and ceiling, coupled with terrazzo and other original building materials.
+Hairpin's 1930 limestone exterior was painstakingly restored.
+Daylight enters the apartments through energy-efficient, aluminum-clad windows, and through the floor-to-ceiling windows in the art gallery.
+Non-toxic paints and finishes cover the walls and ceilings, coupled with marble, terrazzo, and other original building materials.

 Does that ornate terra cotta arch just inside the arts center's entryway look familiar?
 It's actually a rescue within a rescue---it is the reconstructed tile façade of the old Senkowski Home Bakery, once located a few blocks away.
 Ward Miller, currently the Executive Director of Preservation Chicago, was responsible for both saving this gem before the bakery was demolished, and then reinstalling it at the gallery.